roadtocode4u/spaceship/docs/icp/04-division-and-paragraph-tags/04-division-and-paragraph-tags.md

 ### Align

-Align attribute specifies the horizontal alignment of your text.
-We can provide align by three types Left, Center, Right.
+The `align` attribute is used to specify the horizontal alignment of the text within a paragraph.
+It can be set to one of three values:  `left`, `center`, or `right`.
 **Syntax :**

 ```html